takisrs/cookies-consent/README.md

 ### Init cookies popup dialog

-Check if the user has already give his consent, otherwise init the popup.
-You may pass an object to overwrite the defaults.
+Check if the user has already given his consent, otherwise init the popup.
+You may pass an object as an argument to overwrite the defaults.

 ```javascript
 if (!cookiesConsent.hasConsentCookie())